 Endoscopy (Gastroscopy, Colonoscopy & Flexible Sigmoidoscopy)

-- Gastroscopy - the endoscope is passed through your mouth and into either the stomach, under mild sedation.
+- Gastroscopy - the endoscope is passed through your mouth and into either the stomach.
 This procedure enables your consultant to identify problems in your gastrointestinal tract and, in some circumstances treat them, without surgery.
+Rarely does a gastroscopy require sedation.
+You will be offered a local anaesthetic throat spray for your procedure, this numbs your throat for up to an hour.
+You will be advised not to eat or drink during this time until the medication wears off.

 - Colonoscopy - involves inserting a long flexible tube about the thickness of a finger, into the rectum and gradually advancing it through the colon, allowing your consultant to examine the lining of your rectum, diagnose colon and rectal problems, perform biopsies and remove polyps.

-- Flexible sigmoidoscopy - the endoscope is passed through your rectum and into either the left, lower part of the large bowel (the sigmoid colon), under mild sedation.
+- Flexible sigmoidoscopy - the endoscope is passed through your rectum and into the left, lower part of the large bowel (and into either the left, lower part of the large bowel (the sigmoid colon).
+Patients are offered Entonox® for this procedure.
 This procedure enables your consultant to inspect the part of the colon that empties into the rectum, identify problems and in some circumstances treat them.

 Endoscopies do not usually require general anaesthetic.
 You may be given a sedative to help you relax but many patients choose not to as there is very little discomfort associated with endoscopic procedures.
 The advantage of not having a sedative is that you are discharged quickly after the procedure with no restriction on your activities for the rest of the day.
 This particularly applies to driving, which is not allowed until the day after your procedure if you receive a sedative injection.